aurelia/store/README.md

 import { State } from './state';
 import { Store } from "aurelia-store";

+// An action is a simple function which gets the current state and should return a modified clone of it.
+// You should not modify and return the previous state, as the states act as snapshots of your app over time
-const demoAction = (state: State) => {
+// which enables cool features like time-travelling, Redux DevTools integration and so on ... const demoAction = (state: State) => {
   const newState = Object.assign({}, state);
   newState.frameworks.push("PustekuchenJS");